 - MovingYourself doesn’t provide moving labor, so you may be better off with a full-service moving company if you’re not comfortable doing the heavy lifting.

-- MovingYourself is brand new, so its website, reviews, quote process, and offerings aren’t as developed as other professional moving companies.
+- MovingYourself is new, so its website and online customer reviews aren’t as developed as other professional moving companies.

 Jump to the MovingYourself info you’re looking for: